oat-sa/theme-toolkit/dev/readme.md

 + item switcher ?
 + remove profile parameter dependency in grunt cli
 + define overall process

-* check that we can do all the setup in grutn
++ check that we can do all the setup in grutn

-- generate correct ui/themes data in config file
++ generate correct ui/themes data in config file

+* create init script

 - live reload on recompile
 - write somewhere in act extension that themes need to be compiled with theme-toolkit
 - improve item resolver to work with directly exported items, instead of looking for assets in a 'asset folder'